Photographs taken 2012 to 2013

 on the Hardy Owners Club website and Forum.
 If you have a Hardy, or want a Hardy, then join the HOC!

-We first found Adele in a compound in the old military base on the top of the Isle of Portland, in late October 2012.
+We have now sold Adele to her proud new owners in Fowey who are happy for these pages to remain live to help document her story, and to whom we wish the very best of times sailing with her to continue that story.
+But to go back to when we found her ourselves (as now her previous owners!), we first found Adele in a compound in the old military base on the top of the Isle of Portland, in late October 2012.
 Not the most likely of places, given the location of the sea at the bottom of Portland of course, but that's where she was!
 But she was a Hardy Family Pilot, and it was one of these that we were looking for, not too distant from our home in Cornwall.
 She was also in the kind of condition that we wanted, in that she was sound, clean, had a decent engine, but a bare enough canvas that we could develop her the way we wanted to.
 She was also called Adele.
 And we love her music!

 Adele when we viewed her on the top of Portland